Dipraise1/thebasement/the-basement/README.md

 - Tertiary: CEX APIs as last resort
 - Enhanced monitoring for the narrow 1 BIN Step due to high volatility

+## DEX Integration

+The Basement yield farming system is designed to integrate with multiple Solana DEXes to optimize yield returns.
+Currently, the system supports:

+- **Orca** - Integration with Orca liquidity pools
+- **Raydium** - Integration with Raydium liquidity pools
+- **Meteora** - Integration with Meteora's concentrated liquidity pools

+The keeper bot fetches yield data from these DEXes and rebalances the deposits based on current market conditions to maximize returns.
+Meteora's concentrated liquidity BIN model aligns perfectly with our BIN allocation strategy, making it an ideal partner for The Basement's yield optimization.

+### Meteora Integration Details

+The Basement uses Meteora's bin model for its yield farming strategy:

+1. **Large BIN** (20 Step with ~6.57% price range): Allocated 80% of deposits for wider market coverage and stable returns
+2. **Medium BIN** (4 Step with ~1.35% price range): Allocated 10% of deposits for balanced risk/reward profile
+3. **Small BIN** (1 Step with ~0.34% price range): Allocated 10% of deposits for higher APY potential

+The keeper bot automatically queries Meteora's API to fetch current yield data for these bin ranges and adjusts the allocation strategy accordingly.

 ## Project Structure

 ```